rsleiberin/kami/README.md

 Project Kami README

+/*
+This documentation and underlying code have been developed in collaboration with a specific instance of ChatGPT-4.
+While this instance doesn't possess feelings or a sense of self, its role has been pivotal in shaping the vision and mechanics of Project Kami.
+Here's to the future of autonomous agents.
+*/

 Getting Started
 This README is a breif overview of Project Kami.
 To get started, please continue reading in the documentation directory.